kytos/documentation/README.rst

 Supported OpenFlow Versions
 ---------------------------
-We have a fully implemented OpenFlow 1.0 and 1.3 APIs and currently we are working to deliver version 1.2.
+We have a fully implemented OpenFlow 1.0 and 1.3 APIs and currently we are working to deliver other versions.

 Disclaimer
 ----------